khulnasoft/khulnasoft/doc/dev/background-information/wolfi/index.md

 - All third-party dependencies are [packaged](../../how-to/wolfi/add_update_packages.md) as APKs (Alpine Packages, a format that Wolfi uses).
 - Dependencies, user accounts, directory structure, and permissions are combined into a pre-built [base image](../../how-to/wolfi/add_update_images.md).
-- The Dockerfile then only copies over Sourcegraph Go binaries, any configuration, and sets the entrypoint.
+- The Dockerfile then only copies over Khulnasoft Go binaries, any configuration, and sets the entrypoint.

 In short, all dependencies are pre-installed in a Wolfi base image.
-The Dockerfile is the final step that just adds on the Sourcegraph code.
+The Dockerfile is the final step that just adds on the Khulnasoft code.

 ## More Information